TL;DR

 Lifestyle and Wellness: Reducing Your Risk Factors

-While private medical insurance is an excellent safety net, the best approach to health is always proactive.
+While private medical insurance is an excellent safety net, the best approach to health is typically proactive.
 A healthy lifestyle can't prevent every illness, but it can significantly reduce your risk factors for many conditions that might lead to a CT scan, such as heart disease, strokes, and some cancers.

 - Balanced Diet: Focus on whole foods, fruits, vegetables, lean proteins, and healthy fats.
 Limiting processed foods, sugar, and saturated fats can have a huge impact on your cardiovascular and overall health.